The first question to ask yourself about a table: is it for layout or data?

 - The information in your table is concise, meaning not a lot of copy in each cell.

 1.3.1 Info and Relationships.
-Visit the WCAG page for information on the intent of 1.3.1 Success Criterion (opens a new window)
+Visit the WCAG page for information on the intent of 1.3.1 Success Criterion (opens a new tab or window)

 If your table matches any points in the below list it is considered complex.
 Complex tables require scope and associated header cells.
 Without associated header IDs, a complex table does not meet success criterion 1.3.1, as the relationships are disrupted by the complexity of the table.